Equivalence of three classical algorithms with quantum side information: Privacy amplification, error correction, and data compression: Three algorithms to be considered

 \subsection{Note on the basis choices of the classical information}

-In the above specification of algorithms, for each algorithm we assigned a particular orthogonal basis, the $z$ or the $x$ basis, for encoding the classical variable $z$ or $x$.
-That is, we assumed that variable $z$ in PA is encoded in the $z$ basis, whereas variable $x$ in EC and DC is encoded in the $x$ basis.
+In the specification of algorithms above, for each algorithm we assigned different orthogonal bases for encoding the classical variable $z$ or $x$: Variable $z$ in PA is encoded in the $z$ basis (without tilde), whereas variable $x$ in EC and DC is encoded in the $x$ basis (with tilde).

-We note that we here used these particular bases solely for the purpose of simplifying the discussion of the following sections, where we prove the equivalence of the three algorithms.
+We note that we chose these particular bases solely for the purpose of simplifying the discussion of the following sections, where we prove the equivalence of the three algorithms.
 We stress that we have no other reason for these particular choices.
 For example, when one implements any one of the three algorithms in practice, one can use an arbitrary orthogonal basis for encoding classical variables, even besides the $z$ and the $x$ bases.